In traditional employment, employees usually have a development plan. But when you work for yourself, how do you keep your skills current?

 2. Dynamic marketing trends: Today, brands focus on telling stories to connect with their customers because they understand this is what their customers want.
 Online there’s also a shift, with video content becoming increasingly more prominent.
-The way customers search for content is even changing, with voice search absolutely exploding.
+The way customers search for content is ever-changing, with voice search absolutely exploding.

 3. Consumer trends: Consumers have become more discerning about what they buy.
-They prefer quality over cheap services and product, and local, organic and small over mass-produced.
+They prefer quality over cheap services and products, and local, organic, and small over mass-produced.

 The point is: Given these trends and changes in the market, how do you remain ahead of the curve?